abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_10_Implementing_Azure_File_Sync.md

    >**Note:** You might need to wait a few minutes for the sync conflict to occur.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-   > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.
+    > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
     > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-   > - If you receive a success message, you can proceed to the next task.
-If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.
+We are available 24/7 to help.

 ### Review
 In this lab, you have completed: